-Visual adaptation, a mechanism that conserves bioenergetic resources by reducing energy expenditure on repetitive stimuli, leads to decreased sensitivity for similar features (e.g., orientation and spatial frequency).
-In human adults, visual performance declines with eccentricity and varies around polar angle for many visual dimensions and tasks: Performance is superior along the horizontal than the vertical meridian (horizontal-vertical anisotropy, HVA), and along the lower than the upper vertical meridian (vertical meridian asymmetry, VMA)(Carrasco et al., 2001).
+Visual adaptation reduces bioenergetic expenditure by decreasing sensitivity to repetitive and similar stimuli.
+In human adults, visual performance varies systematically around polar angle for many visual dimensions and tasks: Performance is superior along the horizontal than the vertical meridian (horizontal-vertical anisotropy, HVA), and the lower than upper vertical meridian (vertical meridian asymmetry, VMA).
+These asymmetries are resistant to spatial and temporal attention.
 However, it remains unknown whether visual adaptation differs around polar angle.
-In this study, we investigated adaptation effects at the fovea and perifovea across the four cardinal locations, for horizontal and vertical adaptor and target orientations, with stimulus size adjusted as per a cortical magnification factor (Rovamo & Virsu, 1979).
-We measured contrast thresholds at each location separately for adaptation and non-adaptation conditions.
-Results confirmed the expected HVA and VMA effects in non-adapted conditions and showed they are stronger for horizontal than vertical orientations.
-They also revealed that, for both orientations, adaptation effects are stronger along the horizontal than the vertical meridian, which in turn is stronger than at the fovea.
-Furthermore, for both orientations, individual's adaptation effects at the perifoveal locations positively correlated with their cortical surface area of V1.
-The association of a stronger adaptation effect with larger V1 surface area suggests a more pronounced conservation of bioenergetic resources along the horizontal than the vertical meridian.
-Visual adaptation alleviates the HVA in contrast sensitivity, promoting a more homogeneous perception around the visual field.
+Here, we investigated how adaptation influences contrast sensitivity at the fovea and perifovea across the four cardinal meridian locations, for both horizontal and vertical stimuli in an orientation discrimination task.
+In the non-adapted conditions, the HVA was more pronounced for horizontal than vertical stimuli.
+For both orientations, adaptation was stronger along the horizontal than vertical meridian, exceeding foveal adaptation.
+Additionally, perifoveal adaptation effects positively correlated with individual V1 cortical surface area.
+These findings reveal that visual adaptation mitigates the HVA in contrast sensitivity, fostering perceptual uniformity around the visual field while conserving bioenergetic resources.